qianglise/python-for-hpc/content/cupy.md

 Here is an example that demonstrates the use of both methods:
 ```
+import numpy as np
+import cupy as cp

 x_cpu = np.array([1, 2, 3])
 y_cpu = np.array([4, 5, 6])
 x_cpu + y_cpu